vtt-scp/arrowhead-setup/README.md

 ```

 ## Setup
-Create and set desired settings and names as environment variables to a `.env` file.
+Create and set desired settings and names as environment variables to a `.env` file at project root.
 The default vaules can be seen in [Makefile](Makefile).
 The settings configurable in `.env` file:
 ```
 # Information for the Arrowhead cloud certificates (keep it simple)
 COMPANY=company